zsebastian/stir-lang/README.md

 what is effectively an anonymous function.
 When the program queue is evaluated, the tokens encased in the unti does not get pushed to the stack, only the unit itself (the two queue pointers).
 The unit gets evaluated as operators that are pushed to the stack need to evaluate them.
+Stir is therefor lazily evaluated.

 #### Identifiers